bdavis222/dot-scanner/README.md

 ![](https://github.com/bdavis222/dotscanner/blob/main/images/8.png)
 (Once the thresholds are changed by entering new numbers into the text boxes, the Done button saves the settings and returns the left button bar to the previous button configuration.)

-Clicking the done button--or pressing the return (or enter) key on the keyboard--saves the threshold settings selected by the user at this point, and advances to the Region Selector Window:
+Clicking the done button-or pressing the return (or enter) key on the keyboard-saves the threshold settings selected by the user at this point, and advances to the Region Selector Window:
 ![](https://github.com/bdavis222/dotscanner/blob/main/images/9.png)
 This window allows the user to click different locations on the image to set the vertices of a polygon within which the measurements will be made.
 At any point, the polygon can be reset by clicking the
 Reset button, or by pressing the backspace (or delete) key on the keyboard.
 It is important to note that after three vertices have been placed, the dotted line shows how the program will enclose the polygon once the Done button—or the return (or enter) key on the keyboard—is pressed.